𝐑𝐄𝐆𝐈𝐒𝐓𝐑𝐀𝐓𝐈𝐎𝐍 𝐎𝐏𝐄𝐍

 The IN SITU conference program offers a dynamic blend of presentations, discussions, and study visits, alongside a bustling interactive fair with representatives of different initiatives in Central and Eastern Europe, fostering meaningful discussions and networking opportunities across research, culture-based creative practice, and planning and policy-making spheres.

-This Conference Guidebook have detailed information about the program, the abstracts of the concurrent sessions, and other useful information during the participants’ stay in Šibenik.
+This Conference Guidebook has detailed information about the program, the abstracts of the concurrent sessions, and other useful information during the participants’ stay in Šibenik.

 Study visits